New German government to focus on enhanced mobility and transport concepts | DW | 23.09.2021

 With Germany about to get a new government, the mainstream parties can't afford not to present a more modern transport policy for the years ahead.
 DW looks at the major plans and challenges.

-No matter which governing coalition Germany's federal election on September 26 will eventually produce, it's already clear that it will have to give a lot of attention to a demanding climate protection agenda.
+No matter which governing coalition will emerge from Germany's federal election on September 26, it's already clear that it will have to give a lot of attention to a demanding climate protection agenda.

-The latest string of extreme weather events in the western and southern parts of the country, where well over 100 people died during massive flooding, and severe summer drought conditions in the past few years have spurred policymakers into action.
+The latest string of extreme weather events in the western and southern parts of the country, where nearly 200 people died during massive flooding, and severe summer drought conditions in the past few years have spurred policymakers into action.

-What's currently keeping many Germans from buying electric cars is an insufficient network of charging stations

-If it stays this way, it would hardly be conducive to supporting the politically agreed objective of reducing such emissions in the sector by 42% or more by the end of the decade, compared with the levels recorded in 1990.
+If those figures stay high, it would hardly be conducive to supporting the politically agreed objective of reducing such emissions in the sector by 42% or more by the end of the decade, compared with the levels recorded in 1990.

-Recent polls suggest that Germany's Greens stand a good chance of becoming part of any future governing coalition.
+Recent polls suggest Germany's Green Party stands a good chance of becoming part of any future governing coalition.
 Now in opposition, it's the political force planning the most radical overhaul of the transport sector.

-They've certainly ratcheted up the pressure on their mainstream rivals, especially those also in the running for possible coalition constellations, notably Chancellor Angela Merkel's Christian Democratic Union (CDU) and its Bavarian sister party CSU plus the Social Democratic Party (SDP) and the opposition pro-business Free Liberal Democrats (FDP).
+They've certainly ratcheted up the pressure on their mainstream rivals, especially those also in the running for possible coalition constellations, notably Chancellor Angela Merkel's conservative Christian Democratic Union (CDU) and its Bavarian sister party CSU, plus the center-left Social Democratic Party (SDP) and the opposition pro-business Free Liberal Democrats (FDP).

-The first milestone was achieved in July 2021 when more than 1 million fully electric and hybrid cars were finally registered on German roads.
+The first milestone was achieved this past July, when more than 1 million fully electric and hybrid cars were finally registered on German roads.
 A purchase premium introduced in 2016 has seen over €2 billion ($2.4 billion) going as subsidies to buyers willing to own more environmentally friendly vehicles.
 The premium is to stay in place under the new government.

 "The real tipping point could occur when more secondhand e-cars — many of them initially bought as company cars — come onto the market at affordable prices," Kerstin Meyer from Berlin-based environmental think tank Agora Verkehrswende told DW.